 Use External Clock

-From the factory the 32U4 is configured to use an 8 MHz low power crystal oscillator with a clock prescaler of 8, resulting in a 1.0 MHz clock speed (page 29).
-The 5V SparkFun Pro Micros use an external 16 MHz crystal oscillator, and the fuse settings need to be modified to utilize it.
+From the factory the 32U4 is configured to use an 8-16 MHz low power crystal oscillator with a clock prescaler of 8, resulting in a 2.0 MHz clock speed with the 16 MHz crystal (page 29).
+The 5V SparkFun Pro Micros use an external 16 MHz crystal oscillator, and the fuse settings need to be modified to utilize it at full speed.

 First the clock prescaler is disabled by unprogramming (setting to ‘1’) bit 7 of the low byte,